 Fig 1: Comparison of Students' and Lecturers' Mean Perceptions of Instructional Culture in Music Education Programmes

-The comparison of students and lecturers overall mean scores reveals a clear perception gap.
-Lecturers reported an overall mean of 4.40 (SD=0.67) suggesting a strong confidence in the instructional culture.
+The comparison of students' and lecturers' overall mean scores reveals a clear perception gap.
+Lecturers reported an overall mean of 4.40 (SD=0.67), suggesting a strong confidence in the instructional culture.
 In contrast, students reported a lower overall mean of 3.63 (SD=1.30), indicating moderate satisfaction with the instructional culture.
-This disparity confirms earlier findings by Ezen (2014) which suggest that institutional stakeholders often perceive teaching effectiveness differently depending on their roles, intentions and expectations.
+This disparity confirms earlier findings by Ezen (2014), which suggest that institutional stakeholders often perceive teaching effectiveness differently depending on their roles, intentions and expectations.

 Lecturers’ favourable ratings may stem from their familiarity with institutional goals and pedagogical strategies.
 However, students’ experiences within the same environment offer a crucial counterbalance, revealing implementation flaws that are often invisible to lecturers.
 The qualitative feedback from students highlights a lack of sufficient practical exposure and the continued use of outdated teaching methods.
 Interestingly, a few of the lecturers interviewed also acknowledged the need for better instructional structures to deliver high-quality teaching.
 This gap emphasizes the importance of aligning instructional delivery with students' expectations to enhance curriculum effectiveness.
 As Yang (2023) argues, educational institutions must consider students’ perceptions in instructional planning to ensure curriculum implementation is both relevant and impactful.
 Without such alignment and inclusion, instructional culture will fall short of its potential to transform music education.

 Responses from interview sessions further reveal that the gap between lecturers and students can be bridged through regular evaluations and a robust feedback system.
 For instance, in one class, students were asked if they understood the lesson, and they all chorused “yes.”
-However, follow up interviews conducted immediately after the class revealed that some students joined the chorus only to avoid being the odd ones.
+However, follow-up interviews conducted immediately after the class revealed that some students joined the chorus only to avoid being the odd ones.
 If real-time feedback mechanisms had been in place, the lecturer could have gained a more accurate sense of how effective the teaching had been.

 These findings point to a disconnection between instructional delivery and student learning experiences.
 While institutional actors may operate with the best intentions, the absence of timely and authentic student feedback creates blind spots that impede teaching effectiveness.
 Addressing this gap requires synergy between teachers and students in pedagogical planning.
 Such collaboration will help minimize discrepancies in data, leading to more impactful curriculum implementation.